egonelbre/exp/README.md

-# physicscompress
+# Sandbox

-Response to the challenge http://gafferongames.com/2015/03/14/the-networked-physics-data-compression-challenge/
+* physicscompress - response to the challenge http://gafferongames.com/2015/03/14/the-networked-physics-data-compression-challenge/